-6.3.4 NACO_app_acq_MoveToPixel
+7.3.4 NACO_app_acq_MoveToPixel

 Template very similar to the NACO_img_acq_MoveToPixel but created specially for the APP coronagraph (pupil plane).
-The default and acquisition filter is NB_4.05.
+The default acquisition filter is NB_4.05.
 The acquisition images are taken without the APP which is placed in the optical path afterwards.
+Allowed filters are NB_4.05 and L' (L_prime).

-6.3.5 NACO_img_acq_MoveToSlit
+7.3.5 NACO_img_acq_MoveToSlit

 This template does a telescope preset and is followed by interactive centering of the object in the slit.
-It is very similar to the NACO_img_acq_MoveToPixel (6.3.2) template; however, it must be followed by a spectroscopic template.
+It is very similar to the NACO_img_acq_MoveToPixel (7.3.2) template; however, it must be followed by a spectroscopic template.